 Using the budget we’ve created inMy Money Playbook 1.0, we’ve taken your budget and broken it into 11 categories to track and manage your estimated monthly expenses.
 Most monthly budgets will have some variation of these categories:

-For example, I had a friend who recently hit six months solid with her the My Money Playbook financial coaching guide and she found three areas she could improve her spending habits, and her quality of life.
+For example, I had a friend who recently hit a solid six month streak with herUltimate Beginner Budget Course– finding three areas where she could improve her spending habits;

 First, she put together a plan for saving $250/month every month based on her income.
 She had a few credit cards she needed to pay off and used her budget to make a plan to get those paid in full as quickly as possible.
 She was able to pay off her credit card debt in 5 months and has now increased her monthly savings to just shy of $1000.